joergkrause/svogv/docs/create-npm.md

 * tsconfig.json:

     The configuration for the TypeScript transpiler.
+That's covered in the chapter about [TypeScript](./typescript/intro).

 * typedoc.json: